Everyone has mental health.

 The Youth Commission came up with the idea to host a series of live and exclusive virtual shows featuring comedians or public and sports personalities chosen by young people.
 The objective of the project is to entertain young people while bringing about a reflection on mental health by proposing tips and trick to help each student with self-care.
 Each video is in fact a small solution.

 The first live show started February 10, 2021 and will run weekly on Wednesdays at 7:30pm until April.
 All students in Gatineau will receive a link to these shows through their school.

 Watch Again: Etienne Boulay

 Watch Again: Khate Lessard

 Watch Again: Sarah Jeanne Labrosse

-Watch Tonight at 7:30: David Goudreault
+Watch Again: David Goudreault